Featured

 HAPPY WORLD PARTY DAY!

 World Party, along with the newly coined day, is the name of a band led by the recently deceased Karl Wallinger.
-He had left the Celtic group The Waterboys in the late ’80s to produce a string of stellar solo albums, including Goodbye Jumbo in 1990.
+He was part of the Celtic group The Waterboys but left in the late ’80s to produce a string of stellar solo albums, including Goodbye Jumbo in 1990.
 Much of the world never paid attention to this non-grunge record at the time.
-In the UK it was hit, it was nominated for a Grammy, and made the best list at Q Magazine.
+Yet, in the UK it was hit, it was nominated for a Grammy, and made the best list at Q Magazine.
 Like all his records, they sound great on original vinyl, but an early CD will do just fine.
-You can also stream it dumbed down, or hear it remastered loud on a new CD or LP.
+You can also stream it dumbed down, or hear it remastered compressed and loud on a new CD or LP.

 Wallinger’s music is a channeled mix of The Beatles, Rolling Stones, Dylan, and Beach Boys set to catchy lyrics.
 There are some lessons for life enclosed in his albums for those who are bored with inconsequential music.